 - You may not find a whole article that has been written on your subject.

 My students are sometimes frustrated by the lack of articles on cutting edge subjects that interest them.
 Academic studies often take months or years to write and publish — so it may be a while before researchers publish articles on Operation Iraqi Freedom or the spread of Sars.

-If you can’t find academic articles on how instant messaging affects teen romance or how file-sharing is affecting the music culture, you might need to go back in time and look for historical similarities, such as how telephones affected teen romance in the 50s and 60s, or how the use of recorded music on the radio affected professional musicians in the 20s and 30s.
+If you can’t find academic articles on how the latest social media app affects teen romance, or how last month’s big political story will affect the subject you want to write about, you might need to go back in time and look for historical similarities, such as how telephones affected teen romance in the 50s and 60s, or how the context for the impeachments of Presidents Nixon and Clinton relates to America’s current president.

 - If you get too many hits, try adding additional, more specific terms.
 (If you get 5000 hits for “transportation safety”, try “automobile safety” or “alcohol automobile” or “seat belts”).

 - If you get too few tips, try using synonyms; or, try using more general terms.
 (For instance, if you find nothing under “car safety”, try “automibile safety”.
 If you find nothing under when you type in the name of the latest file-sharing service, try “file sharing” or “music copyright” or “copyright law” or just “copyright”.)
 When you do find some good sources, try new searches using the subject headings under which that article is filed.

 - Any database will have a “help” button that describes how to use operators like OR and NOT, how to restrict your search to a particular language or date range, etc. If your instructor wants you to use a source published within a specific date range, look for a “help” or “advanced search” link.